 c.
 Design analysis – Report filters, prompts, report contents, expressions, SQLs, business logic embedded in reports, variables, parameters, graphics, data types

 2.)
-Automated migration and validation – DataTerrain performed a phased one-to-one migration starting with POC(proof of concept) for every major scenario identified.
+Automated transition and validation – DataTerrain performed a phased one-to-one transition starting with POC(proof of concept) for every major scenario identified.
 Following a quick feedback loop involving key customer stakeholders, necessary modifications were incorporated in the process, after which the remaining reports were taken forward.
-During the process, RDF, XML conversion, and translation to BIRT using XSLT were also verified using the automated utility to ensure correctness.
+During the process, RDF, XML transition, and translation to BIRT using XSLT were also verified using the automated utility to ensure correctness.
 The new metadata created in BIRT by the automated process adhered to BIRT’s best practices agreed and signed-off with the customers.
-Potential conversion issues were flagged using alerts by the automated utility and DataTerrain SMEs manually addressed these.
+Potential transition issues were flagged using alerts by the automated utility and DataTerrain SMEs manually addressed these.
 The data, formats, and outputs were validated on-to-one using an automated testing approach for a zero-defect-based delivery standard.

 3.)
 User acceptance, training, and rollout – Since key stakeholders were involved during every major step during the project, there were no surprises.
 DataTerrain project plan also ensured that there was a continuous flow of reports and other deliverables to ensure there was no spike in the workload of critical stakeholders who also had key business functions to perform.
 Due to this, the acceptance process was completed seamlessly and quickly.
 DataTerrain enabled training and rollout using a train-the-trainer approach to accelerate adoption.